woai3c/Front-end-articles/en-articles/monitor-sdk.md

 We can obtain these four performance metrics through [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) (they can also be retrieved via `performance.getEntriesByName()`, but this method doesn't provide real-time notifications when events occur).
 PerformanceObserver is a performance monitoring interface used to observe performance measurement events.

+Let's examine each of these metrics in detail and see how to implement them in our SDK.

 ### FP
+First Paint (FP) marks the point when the browser renders anything visually different from what was on the screen before navigation.
+This could be a background color change or any visual element that indicates to the user that the page is loading.

 Implementation code:
 ```ts
 const entryHandler = (list) => {